ZTF SN Ia DR2: Peculiar velocities impact on the Hubble diagram: Method

 \section{Method}

 We fit the Hubble diagram with a classical likelihood method that we describe in Sect.~\ref{Methodsec:HD}.
-However, we test three ways to deal with PV error contribution: not accounting for PVs, including a diagonal error term and using a full PV covahriance matrix.
-These three approach are described in Sect.~\ref{Methodsec:PV}.
+However, we tested three ways of dealing with the PV error contribution: not accounting for PVs, including a diagonal error term, and using a full PV covariance matrix.
+These three approaches are described in Sect.~\ref{Methodsec:PV}.